Positions Report to: Managing Director, Out of School Time

 - Supports and coaches all instructional staff to create positive, youth-centered classrooms and program culture

-- Provides regular feedback to instructional staff
+- Provides regular feedback and robust professional development trainings to instructional staff

 - Manages East Harlem Service Corps and consults with Manager of Volunteers and Interns